William Lombardy: Semi-retirement and priesthood

 Lombardy finished second in the 1960–61 U.S. Championship behind Bobby Fischer and ahead of Raymond Weinstein in a star-studded field.
 With this result, Lombardy qualified to compete in the Interzonal tournament to be held in Stockholm for the right to advance to a match for the world championship.
 However, Lombardy decided to retire from tournament competition and enter formation to become a Catholic priest.
 Before retiring, he lost a match to Larry Evans by the score of 5½–4½.
 At the 1961 Zurich Chess Tournament, Lombardy tied for fourth place with Svetozar Gligorić, scoring 6½/11.

 In 1962, Lombardy tied for second at the U.S. Open, then won the New England Championship, and, shortly thereafter, gave a lecture at the Manhattan Chess Club in which he analyzed the game: Lombardy–Lyman, New England Championship, Haverhill, September 1962 Ruy Lopez [C93](1–0).

 In 1963, Lombardy won the U.S. Open Chess Championship, along with Robert Byrne, scoring 11/13.
 Lombardy also became U.S. Speed champion.
 In 1965, Lombardy tied with Byrne for first at the Western Open in St. Louis, and shared first place with Pal Benko at the USA Open Championship in Puerto Rico.
-In 1966, Lombardy took clear first at the Southern Open in Atlanta, and tied with Ivkov for second at the Canadian Open.
+In 1966, Lombardy took clear first at the Southern Open in Atlanta, and tied with Borislav Ivkov for second at the Canadian Open.

 Lombardy was ordained as a Catholic priest in June 1967.

 In 1969, Lombardy tied for second with Vlastimil Hort, going undefeated at Monte Carlo, scoring 7/11.
 In the same year, Lombardy tied for second with Benko and Mato Damjanović at Netanya, Israel.